Updated August 2021

 A report to a Policy Administrator often does, but need not necessarily, lead to an investigation or disciplinary action.
 The decision about what action(s) to take depends on many factors, including the Reporting Individual’s wishes.
 A Reporting Individual may make a report to a Policy Administrator and request that the university take no investigatory or disciplinary action.
 The university endeavors to comply with Reporting Individuals’ wishes with respect to whether responsive action is taken.
 However, that is not always possible, as the university must weigh the Reporting Individual’s wishes against its obligation to provide a safe, non-discriminatory environment for all members of its community and meet other legal obligations.

-If a Reporting Individual requests that no action be taken against the Respondent (i.e., no investigation or disciplinary action), the Policy Administrator will consult with the Associate Provost for Equity and Diversity and Title IX Coordinator.
+If a Reporting Individual requests that no action be taken against the Respondent (i.e., no investigation or disciplinary action), the Policy Administrator will consult with the Title IX Coordinator and Equity and Diversity Officer.
 The university’s decision as to responsive action will depend on the nature of the offense, whether the Respondent has a history of violent behavior or is a repeat offender, whether the incident represents escalation in unlawful conduct from previously noted behavior, the risk that the Respondent will commit future acts of violence, whether there was a single perpetrator or multiple, whether the Respondent used a weapon or force, whether the Reporting Individual is a minor, whether available information reveals a pattern of perpetration at a given location or by a particular group or organization, whether the circumstances otherwise suggest an ongoing or future risk to the campus community or the Reporting Individual, impact upon the university community, and similar considerations.
 A decision will be made and shared with the Reporting Individual.
 Ultimately, the university retains the right to act upon information that interferes with the university’s obligation to maintain a safe and non-discriminatory environment for all community members.

 In its annual report of campus crime statistics, the university must report statistics concerning the occurrence on campus of certain crimes.
 This statistical report does not include any personally identifiable information concerning the Reporting Individual or the Respondent.
 Similarly, if Colgate issues a timely warning pursuant to the Clery Act to warn the campus community about a perceived immediate threat, the warning issued will not include any personally identifying information concerning a Reporting Individual.